gh0st27/starter-academic/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/infosec-sunil-katakdhond
 - icon: HTB
   link: https://www.hackthebox.eu/profile/42684
-  icon_pack: fab
+  icon_pack: custom
-- icon: YWH
+- icon: ywh
   link: https://yeswehack.com/hunters/ghost27
-  icon_pack: fab
+  icon_pack: custom
 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.